 Months of entry

-The Postgraduate Diploma Early Years with Initial Teacher Training offers students the chance to gain a Postgraduate qualification and Early Years Teacher Status simultaneously.
-This qualification is growing in popularity, and students who hold this status are leading professionals in the provision of services for children aged up to five
+This Postgraduate Diploma in Early Years with Initial Teacher Training (EYITT) is often fully funded by the government (awaiting confirmation for 2018), and leads to Early Years Teacher Status – a qualification which is growing in popularity.
+People who hold this status are leading professionals in the provision of services for children aged up to five.
+The course runs on campus over three blocks of one week each, alongside learning within a work setting.

-The Early Years Initial Teacher Training (EYITT) follows two routes, each developed to meet a range of needs.
-So whatever your interests andqualifications, you’ll find the perfect route.
+The Early Years Initial Teacher Training (EYITT) programme can follow two routes, each developed to meet a range of needs.

 Route one: Postgraduate Diploma in Early Years with EYITT (GEE)